-PHOTOGRAPHY I Credit: 1 (Fine Arts) Grade: 10-12 Course: 5071.R000.Y PEIMS: #03501200 Prerequisite: Art I or Art and Media Communications I
+ART II: PHOTOGRAPHY I Credit: 1 (Fine Arts) Grade: 10-12

 Students will learn basic, technical and aesthetic skills of photography that include camera manipulation, film processing and printing.
 The focus will be on both black and white photography and color (digital) photography.
 Students will gain an understanding of different cameras, lenses, editing software, file organization and printing techniques.
 It is recommended that the students have access to a DSLR camera and may be required to have a laptop with Adobe Photoshop and Lightroom software.
 There may be a cost associated with taking this course.